 - 1. They must be informed of their legal rights. - 2.
 They may remain silent if they so desire. - 3.
-They may request the presence of an attorney.

-E. Child Protective Services Investigations
+They may request the presence of an attorney. - E. Child Protective Services Investigations

-Consistent with the district's commitment to keep students safe from harm and the obligation of school personnel to report to child protective services when they have reasonable cause to suspect that a student has been abused or maltreated, the district will cooperate with local child protective services workers who wish to conduct interviews of students on school property relating to allegations of suspected child abuse, and/or neglect, or custody investigations.
+Consistent with the district's commitment to keep students safe from harm and the obligation of school officials to report to child protective services when they have reasonable cause to suspect that a student has been abused or maltreated, the district will cooperate with local child protective services workers who wish to conduct interviews of students on school property relating to allegations of suspected child abuse, and/or neglect, or custody investigations.

-All requests by child protective services to interview a student on school property shall be made directly to the Building Administrator.
-The Building Administrator shall set the time and place of the interview.
-The Building Administrator shall decide if it is necessary and appropriate for a school personnel to be present during the interview, depending on the age of the student being interviewed and the nature of the allegations.
+All requests by child protective services to interview a student on school property shall be made directly to the Principal or principal's designee.
+The Principal or principal's designee shall set the time and place of the interview.
+The Principal or principal's designee shall decide if it is necessary and appropriate for a school official to be present during the interview, depending on the age of the student being interviewed and the nature of the allegations.
 If the nature of the allegations is such that it may be necessary for the student to remove any of his or her clothing in order for the child protective services worker to verify the allegations, the school nurse or other district medical personnel must be present during that portion of the interview.
-No student may be required to remove his or her clothing in front of a child protective services worker or school personnel of the opposite sex or without same-sex witnesses.
+No student may be required to remove his or her clothing in front of a child protective services worker or school district official of the opposite sex.

-A child protective services worker may not remove a student from school property without a court order, unless the worker reasonably believes that the student would be subject to danger of abuse if not he or she were not removed from school before a court order can reasonably be obtained.
-If the worker believes the student would be subject to danger of abuse, the worker may remove the student without a court order and without the parent's consent, only with the permission of the Superintendent.
+A child protective services worker may not remove a student from school property without a court order, unless the worker reasonably believes that the student would be subject to danger of abuse if he or she were not removed from school before a court order can reasonably be obtained.
+If the worker believes the student would be subject to danger of abuse, the worker may remove the student without a court order and without the parent's consent.